RTBHOUSE/big-bang-py/README.md

 - You can find an example of pre-commit Git hook in [/hooks/pre-commit](https://bitbucket.org/rtbhouse/big-bang-py/src/master/hooks/pre-commit) of this repo.

     - `install_precommit` Invoke task in [tasks.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/tasks.py)  takes your pre-commit Git Hook from `/hooks/pre-commit` and sets it up for you.

+## Logging Is A Programmer's Best Friend

+- **You should log.
+No excuses.**

+- Logging makes the flow of the application obvious & visible.
+This helps every interested party to reason about what and when is happening.

+- If done right, logging may literally save your day when real problems shred your beautiful code to pieces in production environment.

+- It can be tedious to configure the logging yourself.
+That is why in [/src/logging_config.py](https://bitbucket.org/rtbhouse/big-bang-py/src/master/src/logging_config.py) of this repo you can find pre-configured setup that is ready-to-go.

+    - In proposed setup logs are streamed to stderr as well as saved in $PROJECT_ROOT/logs.

+    - Logs saved in $PROJECT_ROOT/logs are processed by RotatingFileHandler.
+Therefore there is no risk that logs will grow indefinitely.

+    - Get even more inspired with the below snippet:

+        ```python
+        # Load logging config
+        import logging.config
+        from src.logging_config import DICT_CONFIG
+        logging.config.dictConfig(DICT_CONFIG)

+        # Get logger
+        logger = logging.getLogger('main')

+        # Logging time!
+        logger.info('* THE GREAT BIRD IS LISTENING *')
+        ```

+- Learn more about logging in digestible form on [Real Python](https://realpython.com/python-logging/).

+    - If you are an adventurous programmer that knows no fear, there is [official documentation](https://docs.python.org/3/library/logging.html) waiting out there.
+Bear in mind that because of this document, and its unnecessary complexity, a lot of people were scared off to the Sad Kingdom of Prints.